Horizon classification via Riemannian flows: Further results for non-degenerate horizons: vanishing of the 2-form

 \section{Further results for non-degenerate horizons: vanishing of the 2-form $d\omega$}

 In the next theorem, we prove that the 2-form $d\omega$ vanishes identically on non-degenerate compact horizon $H$ with dense null generators (and hence $H$ is a torus) in $4$-dimensional spacetime.
 For horizons, whose every generator densely fills a two-torus (and so are torus bundle over the circle \cite[Cor.\ 1.2]{bustamante21}), we prove that the 2-form $d\omega$ vanishes at least on a two-torus.
-As the proof uses some results about contact $1$-form, we recall the following (see \cite{geiges08}). \begin{definition} Let $M$ be a manifold of odd dimension $2n+1$.
-A {\em contact structure} is a maximally non-integrable hyperplane field $\xi = ker\alpha \subset TM$, that is, the defining differential $1$–form $\alpha$ is required to satisfy $\alpha\wedge(d\alpha)^n \neq 0$ (meaning that it vanishes nowhere).
-Such a $1$–form $\alpha$ is called a contact form.
-The pair $(M,\xi)$ is called a {\em contact manifold}. \end{definition}
+As the proof uses some results about contact $1$-form, we recall the following (see \cite{geiges08}).\\

+\begin{definition} Let $M$ be a manifold of odd dimension $2n+1$.
+An orientable {\em contact structure} is a maximally non-integrable hyperplane field $\xi = ker\alpha \subset TM$, that is, the defining differential $1$-form $\alpha$ is required to satisfy $\alpha\wedge(d\alpha)^n \neq 0$ (meaning that it vanishes nowhere).
+Such a $1$-form $\alpha$ is called a contact form.
+The pair $(M,\xi)$ is called a {\em contact manifold}.\\ \end{definition}

 It follows that $\alpha\wedge(d\alpha)^n$ is a volume form on $M$ and so $M$ is orientable.
 In dimension $3$, the contact condition reduces to $\alpha\wedge(d\alpha) \neq 0$ which is equivalent to $d\alpha\lvert_{\xi} \neq 0.$